 Online malls: Visit the Qantas Shopping or Velocity e-Store online malls to get started.
 Click through to participating merchants and complete the transaction as usual.
 Your bonus points will usually credit within 90 days.

 Supermarkets: Our major competing supermarkets are both affiliated with a major airline as well.
 Shop at Coles to earn Flybuys Points, which convert to Velocity Frequent Flyer.
-Or head to Woolworths to collect Everyday Rewards points, which can automatically sweep across to your Qantas Frequent Flyer account.
+Or head to Woolworths to collect Everyday Rewards points, which can automatically convert across to your Qantas Frequent Flyer account.

-Alcohol: Wine, wine, wine – the fuel of frequent flyers worldwide.
+Alcohol: Wine, wine, wine – the fuel of many frequent flyers worldwide.
 Get your fix with Qantas Wine, which is known for generous bonus points offers (up to 25,000 points on a case).
 The Velocity Wine Store is also a great destination for those wanting to fly with Virgin and its partners.

 Earn more points with financial partners